Tiago Rodrigues: Club career

 Born in Vila Real, Vila Real District, Rodrigues played youth football with three clubs, including Sporting CP and Vitória de Guimarães.
-Loaned by the latter, he made his senior debut with Amarante F.C. in the third division.
+Loaned by the latter, he made his senior debut with Amarante in the third division.

 Returned to the Minho side for 2012–13, Rodrigues initially represented both the A and B teams, the latter competing in the Segunda Liga.
-He made his Primeira Liga debut for the former on 21 September 2012, playing the second half in the 1–0 away win against Moreirense FC.
-He also featured the full 90 minutes in that season's Taça de Portugal final, a 2–1 victory over S.L.
-Benfica which was Vitória's first-ever win in the tournament.
+He made his Primeira Liga debut for the former on 21 September 2012, playing the second half in the 1–0 away win against Moreirense.
+He also featured the full 90 minutes in that season's Taça de Portugal final, a 2–1 victory over Benfica which was Vitória's first-ever win in the tournament.

-On 16 April 2013, before the campaign was over, Rodrigues agreed to join FC Porto on 1 July, moving alongside teammate Ricardo.
-He never represented the first team in competitive games, going on to appear for their reserves as well as being loaned to Guimarães, C.D.
-Nacional (twice) and C.S.
-Marítimo.
+On 16 April 2013, before the campaign was over, Rodrigues agreed to join Porto on 1 July, moving alongside teammate Ricardo.
+He never represented the first team in competitive games, going on to appear for their reserves as well as being loaned to Guimarães, Nacional (twice) and Marítimo.

-Rodrigues signed a two-year deal with Bulgarian club PFC CSKA Sofia on 1 July 2017.
+Rodrigues signed a two-year deal with Bulgarian club CSKA Sofia on 1 July 2017.
 On 14 January 2019, he extended his contract until June 2022; he eventually became the highest-scoring foreign player (alongside Fernando Karanga) in The Eternal Derby, totalling three goals.

-Rodrigues continued playing abroad the following seasons, with Al-Hazem F.C. in the Saudi Professional League and FC Ufa in the Russian Premier League.
-On 5 January 2023, he joined TFF First League side Gençlerbirliği S.K. on a one-and-a-half-year contract.
+Rodrigues continued playing abroad the following seasons, with Al-Hazem in the Saudi Professional League and Ufa in the Russian Premier League.
+On 5 January 2023, he joined TFF First League side Gençlerbirliği on a one-and-a-half-year contract.

-In August 2024, Rodrigues returned to Portugal seven years after leaving, agreeing to a one-year contract at second-tier F.C.
-Penafiel.
+In August 2024, Rodrigues returned to Portugal seven years after leaving, agreeing to a one-year contract at second-tier Penafiel.